 We don’t tend to think of the flooring in our home as being harmful, but it can be.
 Some carpets and flooring products can be toxic, especially for children and pets.
+The presence of harmful chemicals and volatile organic compounds (VOCs) in certain flooring materials can have adverse effects on indoor air quality and overall health, particularly for children and pets who spend a significant amount of time on the floor.
 But there are solutions available.

 Phthalates in Carpet Backing

 Phthalates are often known as plasticizers.
 These products have been used to manufacture carpet backing, floor tiles, and other household products.

 Exposure to phthalates can lead to a selection of issues in humans and pets.
 Most significantly, it has been shown to disrupt testosterone production across various species.